ibm-cloud-docs/secrets-manager/engine-public-dns-providers.md

 | Prerequisites |
 | :------------ |
 | Before you add a configuration for classic infrastructure, be sure that you:  \n  \n 1.
 [Obtain your classic infrastructure username](/docs/account?topic=account-classic_keys).
 If you are using IBMid to log in to your account, your classic infrastructure username is your `<account_id>_<email_address>`. \n 2.
 [Create a classic infrastructure API key](/docs/account?topic=account-classic_keys).
 Assign your user permissions to manage DNS in the account.
 For more information about managing classic infrastructure access, see [Classic infrastructure permissions](/docs/account?topic=account-mngclassicinfra#how-classic-infra-permissions-work). |
-{: caption="Table 1.
-Prerequisites - Classic infrastructure" caption-side="top"}
+{: caption="Prerequisites - Classic infrastructure" caption-side="top"}
 {: #classic-infrastructure-prereqs}
 {: tab-title="Classic infrastructure"}
 {: tab-group="dns-provider-prereqs"}